-Just 30 minutes outside of Atlanta, Stone Mountain Park is one of the easiest day trips from the city.
+Just 30 minutes outside Atlanta, Stone Mountain Park is one of the most accessible day trips from the city.
 In fact, this 3200-acre park is the most visited attraction in the state, best known for hosting The Lasershow Spectacular during the warmer months.
 Stone Mountain is also home to the famous Yellow Daisy Festival every September.

 Lake Lanier, Georgia

 Distance from Atlanta: 49 miles (1 hour)

 Lake Lanier is one of the best quick road trips from Atlanta, especially during the summertime.
 Check out Lanier Islands, a popular resort complex that offers activities like golf, hiking, boating, water sports, beach volleyball, and even a spa!

 If you’re visiting with kids, you won’t want to miss Margaritaville at Lanier Islands Water Park–it has water slides, a wave pool, and a section of sandy beach.

 Around Christmastime, Lake Lanier becomes a favorite destination for Atlantans once again due to Margaritaville’s Lakeside Lights Spectacular.
 This interactive walk-through light display is a fun way to celebrate the holidays with your loved ones!

 Distance from Atlanta: 66 miles (1 hour, 15 minutes)

 One of the best Georgia road trip destinations in the fall is Dahlonega.
 This small town in Lumpkin County is historically significant as the site of the first major American gold rush.
 Especially if you’re visiting with kids, you have to visit the Consolidated Gold Mine.